top of page

 ANALYSIS

-“Romance” is one of the best ghost stories to emerge from the United States during the nineteenth century.
-A deeply British genre, Americans had little to do with either supernatural fiction or the so-called “classic ghost story” until the age of Lovecraft and Bierce.
-Poe’s fiction was typically rationalized by unreliable narrators, and Fitz-James O’Brien was more Irish in sensibilities than American, but Henry James reveled in the traditions of Britain, and his first clear supernatural tale is done in a manner that checks all of the boxes necessary to be classified a “classic ghost story”: it has an eighteenth century setting; it involves a storied family that has fallen on hard times; the focus of the plot is on a human drama with supernaturalism acting more as a plot device than a setting; the supernaturalism is subtle and understated, but when revealed, it is extreme and distressing; tension is planted early on, nourished liberally at places, and allowed to take center stage in the third act; a moral lesson – the dangers of envy amongst family – is the heart of the story; the setting is realistic rather than grossly Gothic (in a plain village rather than a Spanish castle filled with traps and dungeons), but the natural elements are romantic (gloom, murk, and moonlight create a deep sense of foreboding).
+“Romance” is one of the best ghost stories to emerge from the United States during the mid-nineteenth century.
+A historically British genre, Americans had little to do with the “classic ghost story” until the rise of James (and his compatriots Ambrose Bierce and F. Marion Crawford).
+Irving and Poe’s few overt ghost stories were typically compromised by unreliable narrators, but Henry James reveled in British traditions, and his first clear supernatural tale is done in a manner that checks all of the boxes necessary to be classified a “classic ghost story”: it has a vintage setting; it involves a storied family that has fallen on hard times; the focus of the plot is on a unfolding human drama with the supernatural only intruding at the end (unlike a fairy tale); and the horror is subtle and understated, but unsettling.
+Other significant traits used here are the manner in which the tension is planted early on, nourished liberally at places, and allowed to take center stage in the third act and how the setting is realistic rather than grossly Gothic (in a plain village rather than a Spanish castle filled with traps and dungeons).

-There is a hint of this, too, in Rosalind herself, whose little-discussed curse – the sarcastic wish that her sister have a long life and plenty of children – may be considered prophetic and perhaps even supernatural.
-Perdita certainly appears to be on the mend from childbirth until her sister is mentioned, which sends her into shadow and death.
-Even the picture of Rosalind smugly admiring herself in her sister’s wedding finery with a look on her face that sinisterly suggests “heaven knows what audacious visions” has a sense of supernatural import.
-Ultimately, “Romance” is a deeply dark warning against the repression of passion and the nurturing of grudges.
-Beautifully written, masterfully controlled, and ingeniously manufactured in the classic style of the English ghost story, it is nonetheless one of America’s finest examples of the literary supernatural tale.
+There is a hint of this, too, in Rosalind herself, whose little-discussed curse – the sarcastic wish that her sister would have a long life and plenty of children – may be considered prophetic and perhaps even supernatural.
+Perdita certainly appears to be on the mend from childbirth until her sister is mentioned, which casts death’s shadow over her.
+Even the image of Rosalind smugly admiring herself in her sister’s wedding finery with an expression that suggests “heaven knows what audacious visions” has a sense of supernatural import.

 bottom of page